 Useful actions, tips & tricks

 A filter icon is located at the top of each column in the verification table.
-With these filters you can filter the requirements and verifications to complete specific searches.
-Clicking on the filter, depending on which columns, you will be able to select on what part you want to filter on or you will be able to search by typing in a text field.
+With these filters you can filter on both requirements and verification data.

 The sorting icons are located on top of each column.
-These are defined in an arrow pointing down and an arrow pointing up.
 Click on the arrow pointing down to sort in ascending order, click on the arrow pointing up to sort in descending order.

 Within the verification table you are able to drag cells.
 If all square meters floor area, for example, need to be verified by the architect, you can select it once and then drag it down to quickly assign architect to all square meters floor area verifications, as shown below.